chrismile/HexVolumeRenderer/README.md

 ## Building and running the programm

+The program requires the library sgl (https://github.com/chrismile/sgl).
-On Ubuntu 18.04 for example, you can install all necessary packages with this command (additionally to the prerequisites required by sgl):
+On Ubuntu 18.04 for example, you can install all other necessary dependencies with this command (additionally to the prerequisites required by sgl):

 ```
 sudo apt-get install libjsoncpp-dev libcurl-dev libeigen3-dev